TuringLang/Bijectors.jl/README.md

 true
 ```

 which is always the case for a differentiable bijection with differentiable inverse.
 Therefore if you want to compute `logabsdetjac(b⁻¹, y)` and we know that `logabsdetjac(b, b⁻¹(y))` is actually more efficient, we'll return `-logabsdetjac(b, b⁻¹(y))` instead.
 For some bijectors it might be easy to compute, say, the forward pass `b(x)`, but expensive to compute `b⁻¹(y)`.
 Because of this you might want to avoid doing anything "backwards", i.e. using `b⁻¹`.
-This is where `forward` comes to good use:
+This is where `with_logabsdet_jacobian` comes to good use:

 ```julia
 julia> with_logabsdet_jacobian(b, x)